B7th/mBoxd/readme.md

 - Stylus, Coffee and Pug for best CSS, JS and HTML
 - A new scope-based system for maximized efficiency in style rendering

+**This is a work in progress and is currently not to be used as is.**

 ## Terse, potent, handy, pretty.

 Communication evolves rapidly and some language and conventions stand out of the crowd.